Where to stay, rest, play & dine in the world’s busiest passenger airport

 Dubai International Terminal Hotel is the only hotel actually in the airport, Terminal 3.
 Including full hotel facilities with restaurants, gym, spa, swimming pool this is your best luxury option without needing to actually leave the airport.
 They do not offer family rooms but you can add up to one extra bed / cot with charge.
 Room rates start from 650AED.

 sleep ‘n fly Sleep Lounge

-The other alternative is Sleep ‘n Fly at Gate A1, Terminal 3 who offer hourly rate YAWN Cabins & Igloo Pods, some minimum hour restrictions apply overnight to single and double cabins (usual in 4, 6, 8 & 10-hour blocks).
+The other alternative is Sleep ‘n Fly, Terminal 3 who offer hourly rate YAWN Cabins & Igloo Pods, some minimum hour restrictions apply overnight to single and double cabins (usual in 4, 6, 8 & 10-hour blocks).
 Do note, these do not come with changing and washing facilities.
 Maximum height to add a child 115cm.
 Check carefully what you are booking as they are available for A. B & C concourse.

 (Did you know Priority Pass cardholders can use this option instead of a lounge?!)

 Washing & Care Facilities at Dubai International Airport

 Complimentary shower facilities are located in Terminal 3 between gates B13 and B19.